Guidance

 This guideline covers managing neuropathic pain (nerve pain) with pharmacological treatments (drugs) in adults in non-specialist settings.
 It aims to improve quality of life for people with conditions such as neuralgia, shingles and diabetic neuropathy by reducing pain and promoting increased participation in all aspects of daily living.
 The guideline sets out how drug treatments for neuropathic pain differ from traditional pain management.

 Valproate: In January 2024, the MHRA published a Drug Safety Update on the risks associated with valproate in men and women under 55.
-Recommendations on valproate in this guideline are in line with this guidance and the MHRA guidance on valproate use by women and girls.
+See the MHRA’s advice for healthcare professionals to provide to patients currently taking valproate.
+NICE is assessing the impact of this alert on recommendations in this guideline.

 Last reviewed: 22 September 2020